1justingilmore/memdocs/memdocs/configmgr/core/clients/deploy/about-client-settings.md

 ### Manage Endpoint Protection client on client computers

-Choose **Yes** if you want to manage existing Endpoint Protection and Windows Defender clients on computers in your hierarchy.
+Choose **Yes** if you want to manage existing Endpoint Protection and Microsoft Defender clients on computers in your hierarchy.

 Choose this option if you've already installed the Endpoint Protection client, and want to manage it with Configuration Manager.
 This separate installation includes a scripted process that uses a Configuration Manager application or package and program.
 Windows 10 devices don't need to have the Endpoint Protection agent installed.
 However, those devices will still need **Manage Endpoint Protection client on client computers** enabled. <!--503654-->